AleksandarI01/form-with-validation/README.md

 ## Features

-The application consists of a simple booking form with the following fields and their validations:
+The application consists of a simple booking form.
+Upon successfully submitting the form, the user will find a summary of their booking information displayed below.

+To successfully submit the form, please take note of the available fields and their respective validations outlined below.
+In case of any descrepancies, error messages will guide the user through the correct completion of the form.

 - Firstname: